rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 2. Click on the “Nodes” tab in the Data Table (this should be open already) and notice that, of the three columns, “Label” (the furthermost field on the right) is blank in every row.
 This will be a problem when viewing the network visualization, as those labels are essential for the network to be meaningful.

-3. In the “Nodes” tab, click “Copy data to other column” at the bottom, select “ID”, and press “Ok” (Fig. 7.5).
+3. In the “Nodes” tab, click “Copy data to other column” at the bottom, select “ID”, and press “Ok”.
 Upon doing so, the “Label” column will be filled with the appropriate labels for each correspondent.

 4. While you’re still in the Data Laboratory, look in the “Edges” tab and notice there is a “Weight” column.
 Gephi automatically counted every time a letter was sent from correspondent A to correspondent B and summed up all the occurrences, resulting in the “Weight.”
-This means that J. Pinckney Henderson sent three letters to James Webb, because Henderson is in the “Source” column, Webb in the “Target,”, and the “Weight” is three.
+This means that J. Pinckney Henderson sent three letters to James Webb, because Henderson is in the “Source” column, Webb in the “Target”, and the “Weight” is three.

 5. Clicking on the Overview pane will take you to a visual representation of the network you just imported.
 In the middle of the screen, you will see your network in the “Graph” tab.
 The “Context” tab, at the top right, will show that you imported 234 nodes and 394 edges.
 At first, all the nodes will be randomly strewn across the screen and make little visual sense.